AkshaySaraf17/Customer-Churn/README.md

      - Visualizing decision trees and feature importance.

 Dataset
-The analysis uses the [Telco Customer Churn Dataset](https://www.kaggle.com/blastchar/telco-customer-churn).
+The analysis uses the Telco Customer Churn Dataset

 Requirements
 The notebooks require the following Python libraries: